-7 Conclusions
+7. Conclusions and Suggestions

 The paper attempts to forecast the Brazilian real-U.S. dollar exchange rate assessing the usefulness of the inclusion of common factor variables.
-Results estimated from a sample of monthly data from February 2002 to September 2021, point that common factors indeed improved in-sample and out-of-sample forecasting performance of exchange rate models comparatively to traditional macroeconomic models.
+Results estimated from a sample of monthly data from February 2002 to September 2021, point that common factor indeed improved in-sample and out-of-sample forecasting performance of exchange rate models comparatively to traditional macroeconomic models.